LorisBartesaghi/Kernel-Perceptron/README.md

 for different values of the number of epochs (go up to at least 10 epochs) and the degree of the polynomial (go up to at least degree 6).
 In order to use the 10 binary classifiers to make multiclass predictions, use the fact that binary classifiers trained by the Perceptron have the form  and predict using  wherecorresponds to the binary classifier for class.

+# In "Statistical_methods_for_machine_learning.pdf" it is possible to find the results of the Kernel - Perceptron